lalvarezguillen/sqs_proxy/README.md

 * Make it possible to proxy messages to the recipient queues in a round robin fashion.
 Consider a random recipient method as well.
 * Make the long-polling time configurable
 * Set up CI
+* Consider storing some metadata on the messages proxied